 Additionally, diabetics often experience nerve damage, which can cause difficulty emptying their bladder.
 When this occurs, the pressure from a full bladder can hurt the kidneys.
 You can also develop a bacterial infection, which occurs in urine with a high sugar level.
 These results can damage the kidneys and impair their functioning.

 One of the key indicators pointing to diabetic kidney disease is the presence of albumin (protein) in the urine.
 If you have diabetes or if diabetes runs in your family, it’s important to have your doctor test your urine for albumin on an annual basis.
 Even if you have no other symptoms of kidney disease, albumin excreted in the urine can exist long before the evidence points to kidney disease.
-According to the MSDH, “10 to 40 percent of those with Type 2 (adult onset) diabetes eventually will suffer from kidney failure.”
+According to the MSDH, “10 to 40 percent of those with Type 2 (adult-onset) diabetes eventually will suffer from kidney failure.”
 Fortunately, not everyone with diabetes develops kidney disease—a lot depends on genetics, blood glucose control, and blood pressure.

-Signs of Kidney Disease in Diabetic Patients
+What Are Signs of Kidney Disease in Diabetic Patients?

 Some signs that your kidneys are already affected by your diabetes include: